jkakar/dashi/README.md

 ## Format

 ```
+teams:
+    - name: team name
       services:
           - name: service name
-      deploys:
+            dashboards:
-          - name: app name
+                - name: dashboard name
-            runtime: location
+                  env: location
                   url: dashboard url
 ```

 ## User experience

-You write YAML files containing the configuration of your dashboards with a file per team containing that teams service definitions.
-These are automatically compiled into the application and served when requests are made.
+You write YAML files containing the configuration of your dashboards, with services grouped together with the teams that own them.
+These are loaded by the application and used to serve results when requests are made.

 A search endpoint matches queries to dashboards and returns a redirect on success or an HTTP 404 if a match isn't found: